 You can ignore the pixel density and the actual screen resolution when designing.
 Instead, design for the effective resolution (the resolution in effective pixels) for a size class (for details, see the Screen sizes and breakpoints article).

 When the system scales your UI, it does so by multiples of 4.
-To ensure a crisp appearance, snap your designs to the 4x4 pixel grid: make margins, sizes and positions of UI elements a multiple of 4 effective pixels.
+To ensure a crisp appearance, snap your designs to the 4x4 pixel grid: make margins, sizes, and the positions of UI elements a multiple of 4 effective pixels.
 Note that text doesn't have this requirement; the text can have any size and position.

 This illustration shows design elements that map to the 4x4 pixel grid.
 The design element will always have crisp, sharp edges.

 When creating screen mockups in image editing programs, set the DPI to 72 and set the image dimensions to the effective resolution for the size class you're targeting.
 For a list of size classes and effective resolutions, see the Screen sizes and breakpoints article.